myHerbDev/PrintLess-EcoMetrics/README.md

 * Consider adding a section for "Known Issues" and "Future Plans" to provide transparency.
 * Ensure the README.md file is well-formatted and easy to read.

 ## Contact

-If you have any questions or feedback, please email us at [support@myherb.co.il](mailto:support@myherb.co.il).
+If you have any questions or feedback, please email us at [Email](mailto:myherb.contact@gmail.com).

----

-Feel free to tweak this as needed!
-How does this look to you?